ljonesdesign/ChatGPT-python-output/README.md

 After scanning over the code I noticed that there was an example of a list.
 So then I asked ChatGPT to explain how lists work in Python.

 Then I noticed the `__name__` variable on line 59 and asked ChatGPT what `__name__` meant in Python.

+What else can we do to learn more about how this program works by using ChatGPT prompts?